-Helen from Mold has been a foster carer for the last seven years, looking after children from the age of six weeks to 16 years old.
+Helen from Mold has been a foster carer for over 8 years, looking after children from the age of six weeks to 16 years old.
 She has cared for 27 children.

 "Each child is an individual; they come from different homes, experiences and have their own set of problems.
 Many of the children I've cared for have issues with food because it gives them comfort and they've come from a home where there wasn't regular meal times and food wasn't always available.